chentuo14/cmake-learning/README.md

 # cmake-learning
-# write a hello world for cmake
+I write a hello world for cmake.2017/8/13